Why recycling isn't the answer

 Where does our recycling go anyway?

 There have been a lot of reports recently that show not all our recycling actually get recycled.
-From Hugh Fernley-Whittingstall’s discovery of UK supermarket carrier bags being shipped to Malaysia, to local authorities dumping sorted recycling into landfill, the sobering truth is that we never fully know where our recycling actually ends up.
+From Hugh Fearnley-Whittingstall’s discovery of UK supermarket carrier bags being shipped to Malaysia, to America's local authorities dumping sorted recycling into landfill, the sobering truth is that we never fully know where our recycling actually ends up.

 Every council and local authority should have information on your curbside recycling process from end-to-end.
 Check their website or ask them about it!